 Can you color with gel pens?

-Coloring with gel pens has become fairly popular over the years and seems to growing still.
-Adults are also finding that coloring is a great release after a hard days work as it is relaxing and helps to take your mind off of the stressful things throughout the the day.
+Coloring with gel pens has become fairly popular over the years and seems to grow still.
+Adults are also finding that coloring is a great release after a hard day’s work as it is relaxing and helps to take your mind off of the stressful things throughout the day.

 Do gel pens bleed through the paper?